Localization in Khovanov homology: Realizations of Burnside functors

 The main technical result that makes it possible to construct spatial refinements from Burnside functors is as follows.

-\begin{prop} [cf Proposition 4.9 \cite{oddkh}, Proposition 5.2 \cite{lls1}] Let $\Cat$ be a small category in which every sequence of composable non-identity morphisms has length at most $n$, and let $F\from \Cat\to\burn_K$ be a strictly unitary 2-functor. \begin{enumerate}[leftmargin=*] \item For $V$ sufficiently large, there is a spatial refinement of $F$ modeled on $V$. \item For $V$ sufficiently large, any two spatial refinements of $F$ modeled on $V$ are weakly equivalent. \item If $\widetilde{F}$ is a spatial refinement of $F$ modeled on $V$ then the result of suspending each $\widetilde{F}(u)$ and $\widetilde{F}(f_n, \dots, f_1)$ by $W$ gives a spatial refinement of $F$ modeled on $V\oplus W$. \end{enumerate} \end{prop}
+\begin{prop}[{cf. \cite[Proposition 4.12]{oddkh}, \cite[Proposition 5.22]{lls1}}] Let $\Cat$ be a small category in which every sequence of composable non-identity morphisms has length at most $n$, and let $F\from \Cat\to\burn_K$ be a strictly unitary 2-functor, with $K$ a finite abelian group. \begin{enumerate}[leftmargin=*] \item Fix a finite-dimensional orthogonal $K$-representation $\refl\from K\to O(V_1)$.
+For $V_2$ a sufficiently large $K$-representation, there is a spatial refinement of $F$ modeled on $(V_1,V_2)$. \item Fix a finite-dimensional orthogonal $K$-representation $\refl\from K\to O(V_1)$.
+For $V_2$ a sufficiently large $K$-representation, any two spatial refinements of $F$ modeled on $(V_1,V_2)$ are weakly equivalent. \item Fix a finite-dimensional orthogonal $K$-representations $\refl\from K\to O(V_1)$, and $V_2,W$.
+If $\widetilde{F}$ is a spatial refinement of $F$ modeled on $(V_1,V_2)$ then the result of suspending each $\widetilde{F}(u)$ and $\widetilde{F}(f_n, \dots, f_1)$ by $W$ gives a spatial refinement of $F$ modeled on $(V_1,V_2\oplus W)$. \end{enumerate} \end{prop}